 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

 The neighborhood stands out for having an average per capita income lower than 97.8% of the neighborhoods in the United States.
-Also of note is NeighborhoodScout's research finding that the neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
-In a nation where approximately 1 in 4 children are living in poverty, the community truly stands out from the rest in this regard.
+In a nation where 1 out of every 4 children lives in poverty, the neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

 In addition, if you're nearing retirement age, or in retirement, the is an excellent choice for you to consider for top-quality retirement living.
 This neighborhood is rated by NeighborhoodScout as among the top 8.6% of retiree-friendly neighborhoods in Louisiana, combining peace and quiet, safety from crime, and offering diverse housing options from which retirees can choose.
 Maybe it's because of these amenities that a large proportion of the residents here are college educated seniors, mixed with other age groups.
 For these and other reasons, NeighborhoodScout identifies this neighborhood as a top-notch place to consider if you are thinking of or planning to retire in Louisiana.